 Size also matters

-Cost is also an issue – if your startup is on the extra-small side and strapped for funds, a smaller PR team or single PR consultant might be your best route to avoid breaking the bank while still getting the attention you need.
+Cost is also an issue – if your startup is on the extra-small side and strapped for funds, a smaller PR team or single PR consultant offering ad hoc marketing and services might be your best route to avoid breaking the bank while still getting the needed attention.

 Remember, you’re investing in a partnership